gnolang/gno/docs/getting-started/using-gnokey.md

 The `addpkg` subcommmand uses the following flags and arguments:
 - `-pkgpath` - on-chain path where your code will be uploaded to
 - `-pkgdir` - local path where your is located
+- `-broadcast` - enables broadcasting the transaction to the chain
 - `-gas-wanted` - the upper limit for units of gas for the execution of the transaction
 - `-gas-fee` - amount of GNOTs to pay per gas unit
-- `-broadcast` - enables broadcasting the transaction to the chain
 - `-chain-id` - id of the chain to connect to
 - `-remote` - specifies the remote node RPC listener address

+The `-pkgpath` and `-pkgdir` flags are unique to the `addpkg` subcommand, while `-gas-wanted`, `-gas-fee`, `-chain-id`, and `-remote` are used for setting the base transaction configuration.
+These flags will be repeated throughout the tutorial.

 For this demonstration, we will run a local Gno node using `gnodev`.
 First, simply start `gnodev`: